 The next steps…

-The various engine components are still in the testing and demonstration phase, but results are promising and experts at the European Space Agency (ESA) have signed off on the design for demonstration in Buckinghamshire in 2020.
+The various engine components are still in the testing and demonstration phase, but results are promising and experts at the European Space Agency (ESA) have signed off on the design for demonstration in Buckinghamshire.
 In the meantime, each component is being tested and observed to make sure it can do its allocated part.

 According to REL CTO Richard Varvill, ‘One of the great advantages of the Sabre propulsion concept is that it is totally modular from both design and operational perspectives.
 Therefore, it is possible to subject each of the key components of the engine to rigorous ground testing, which fully mimics the operational conditions the engine will face up to Mach 5 flight at 25km altitude.’